morethancertified/ai-quizgen/README.md

 All instructions are in quizgen.ipynb.</br>

 **Use at your own risk**.
-You, and you alone, are responsible for what you do with your OpenAI API Key.
-Build it, break it, make it yours!
+You, and you alone, are responsible for what you do with your OpenAI API Key.</br> Build it, break it, make it yours!

 Hacked together by:</br>